Spectral bat: Conservation

 As of 2018, the spectral bat is classified as near threatened by the IUCN.
 Its population size is difficult to assess, as it is rarely encountered.
 However, its population trend is assessed as decreasing.
 It may be intentionally persecuted by humans.
 In Trinidad, the bats are sometimes thought to be ghosts, and locals will seek out and destroy their roosts.

 As of 1999, the spectral bat is listed as endangered in Bolivia.
 It has been listed as an endangered species in Mexico since 2001.

-Predation

-Predators of spectral bats have not been described, although it is likely that young in roosts can be taken by large, arboreal snakes and other arboreal predators, such as coatis and cat species.
-They may also be taken by large birds of prey, such as owls and eagles, while in flight.